 The Wellington was a superb machine and the first thing I noticed about it was the way its wings moved, almost as if it was flapping like some kind of bird.
 My crew and I were ready to be transferred to a Polish bomber squadron by the end of April 1942, of which there were four at this stage of the war: numbers 300, 301, 304 and 305.
 They assigned us to 301, which was stationed at RAF Hemswell, located about 12 miles north of Lincoln.
 We soon got into the swing of things, although I never liked the part where we dropped leaflets during missions.* We’d be over the target and one of my crew would have to cut the string on each pack before opening the trap through which these things were dropped, and we soon got tired of this.
 It was time consuming and, quite frankly, we all had more important things to be getting on with when flying over enemy territory.

 Apart from bombing and leafleting, we also dropped sea mines.
-In the summer, when the nights were short and offered less operational time over enemy territory, we’d fly to the German North Sea coast and drop them.
+We’d usually fly to the German North Sea coast and drop them in the summer, when the nights were short and offered less operational time over enemy territory.
 The mouths of the submarine ports were a frequent target and these missions, called ‘gardening’ operations, were much simpler.
 The real difficulties came when flying over urban areas, which had a far higher level of enemy flak and nightfighter cover, and I always avoided flying in a straight line when approaching a target.
 We knew the Germans had radar and radio locators, and that they were busy trying to work out our aiming points.
-They would guide their nightfighters onto us, but I knew that changing my course every 30 seconds would make it much harder for them to monitor us.
+They would guide their nightfighters onto us, but I changed my course roughly every 30 seconds to make it much harder for them to monitor us.
 Defensively, we were hampered by the blind spot on our aircraft’s underbelly, which was a weakness the enemy exploited.
 In fact, there were times when our men only realised that a nightfighter had got them when his bullets starting hitting their aircraft.
 Thankfully, we were never attacked in this manner.

 One of my earliest operations was at the start of June 1942 and it was one of the scariest.
 It was a mission to Essen, which got everyone nervous because the city was in the centre of the Ruhr valley, the heartland of Germany’s heavy industry.
 The Ruhr was ironically named ‘Happy valley’ because of the heavy defences and the high casualty rates taken when attacking targets in this region.
 They always told us the time we could expect to reach a target at mission briefings and the time at which we should be leaving.
 Our aircraft was in the lead that night, but we had troubles soon after leaving the British coast because our Wellington was not pulling strongly.
 We discovered everything was switched off and quiet over Essen.* Then the bomb aimer, having prepared us for the run-in, suddenly announced that we’d already passed over the target, so I told the crew we would have to turn around and go in again.+

 *To be expected if Stachiewicz was the lead.
-It is worth stressing that the pathfinders, flare guidance and massed wave attacks of, albeit just around the corner, were not yet present in early summer 1942.
+It is worth stressing that the pathfinders, flare guidance and massed wave attacks - albeit just around the corner - were not yet present in early summer 1942.
 In addition, German defences had yet to reach the broad scale achieved the following year.